Background – GEMS Founders School Al Mizhar

 • Value fees

-• GEMS has a proven history of delivering exceptionally good schools at this price point
+• Credibility and backing - GEMS Education now has a proven history of delivering exceptionally good schools at this price point

 • Proven Founders' model